How to Find Bed Bugs

 Check under seat cushions and along the seams and crevices of the furniture’s decking.
 Couches and recliners used for sleeping are to be considered especially suspect.

-Heavy infestations of bed bugs can produce an unpleasant, sickly-sweet odor, but this is not a reliable indication of their presence.
-Even with close inspection, bed bugs can hide so well that they can be missed by someone who is not a pest-control specialist.
+Heavy infestations can produce an unpleasant, sickly-sweet odor, but this is not a reliable indication of their presence.
+Even with close inspection, bugs can hide so well that they can be missed by someone who is not a pest-control specialist.

-Prevention is the best method for dealing with the threat of bed bug infestation, while on the road or at home.
+Prevention is the best method for dealing with the threat of infestations, while on the road or at home.

-Hard-shell luggage is less likely to harbor bed bugs than luggage made of fabric.
-Remember, bed bugs cannot crawl up smooth surfaces.
+Hard-shell luggage is less likely to harbor them than luggage made of fabric.
+Remember, they cannot crawl up smooth surfaces.

 Pack a small, bright flashlight to aid in inspecting your hotel room.
 Bring sealable plastic bags for packing items that cannot be laundered.
 Place items that can be laundered into dissolvable laundry bags before returning home.
 Dissolvable laundry bags can be found at many retailers and purchased from online merchants.